‘The Zookeeper’s Wife’ Movie And Other Uplifting Movies About The Holocaust [Opinion]

 In Darkness (2011)

-Starring: Robert Wieckiewicz, Benno Fürmann, Maria Schrader and Herbert Knaup
+Starring: Robert Wieckiewicz, Benno Fürmann, Maria Schrader, and Herbert Knaup

 This Polish film was nominated for Best Foreign Language Film at the 84th Academy Awards and for good reason too.
 It’s yet another incredible tale of people risking their lives to take care of strangers hiding from the government.
 This time however, the Jewish families are forced to live in the large sewer under the Polish town of Lwow.
 Leopold Socha was a sewer worker and knew his way around the large pipes.
 He would bring food and supplies to the families living underground while they enduring living a life in darkness for years.
 At the first the families are disgusted by the rats sharing their living spaces, but soon, the families adapt.
 This film has it’s tough moments as well, but ends on a triumphant note when the Jewish families are free to live above ground.
 The best scene is when Leopold’s wife meets the people she has heard her husband talk about for the first time.